List of Atari SA subsidiaries: Humongous, Inc.

 Humongous, Inc. was formed by Infogramess to hold the Humongous assets and brands without being bound to any agreement from Atari, Inc. They signed an exclusive distribution deal with them in North America up to March 2006, and was extended through March 2007.
-Following the expiration of this license, Humongous would re-release the Junior Adventure series in retail in 2007 and signed a publishing agreement with Majesco Entertainment to publish ports of the games for the Wii.
+Following the expiration of this license, Humongous would re-release the Junior Adventure series in retail in 2007 and signed a publishing agreement with Majesco to publish ports of the games for the Wii.
 Atari Europe continued the distribution of their titles overseas.
 Despite the branch-off, Humongous would continue to work with Atari, Inc. under a non-exclusive contract, publishing new entries in the Backyard Sports series and handling mobile ports of the Junior Adventure series.

 On January 21, 2013, Humongous, Inc. was one of the Atari SA subsidiaries to file under Chapter 11 of the United States Bankruptcy Code in the United States Bankruptcy Court for the Southern District of New York. in July 2013, Tommo purchased most of Humongous' assets including their logos and trademarks, alongside the Junior Adventure titles.
 The other Humongous titles that Tommo did not purchase went to other game publishers; MoonBase Commander to Rebellion Developments.
 Backyard Sports to Epic Gear LLC and later Day 6 Sports Group LLC, and Total Annihilation to Wargaming.